Lower Slaughter

 It couldn't last forever because I needed to get the housework done whilst The Chef continued to rest, though thank goodness she was now able to do so outside in the fresh air enjoying the warmth of the sun.

-The Caravan Club book does say that the site has poor TV and Wi-Fi signals and it looks as if they're right because the telly couldn't find any channels at all.
+The Caravan Club handbook does say that the site has poor TV and Wi-Fi signals and it looks as if they're right because the telly couldn't find any channels at all.

-The Chef is currently creating this evenings gastronomic masterpiece in the small electric oven which sits on a small table outside.
+The Chef is currently creating this evenings gastronomic masterpiece in the small electric oven which was sat on a small table outside.
 It's the first time she's been able to use it on this trip because this is the first electricity we've had since we left home.

 Tomorrow we're going to be doing some hand washing first thing before then making our way in to town for a wander round.
 Reception did tell me there is a bus service from here to Stratford upon Avon and it's not very far.
 It would give us another option should we decide to stay an extra day, but I don't think my darling Rosina is fit enough yet to drag herself round another town so soon, but we'll see how she gets on tomorrow.